esrlabs/northstar/README.md

 Just a few guidelines to remember before you ask a question:

 * Ensure your question hasn't already been answered.
-If it has been answered but do es not satisfy you, feel free to comment in the issue and we will re-open it.
+If it has been answered but the answer does not satisfy you, feel free to comment in the issue and we will re-open it.
 * Use a succinct title and description.
 Add as *much* information as possible e.g manifests, npks, applications...
 * If your question has already been asked and answered adequately, please add a thumbs-up (or the emoji of your choice!) to the issue.
 This helps us in identifying common problems that people usually face.
 * Lastly, be civil, polite and patient. :)

 ## Contributing